-Clementia will initiate a Phase 2 multicenter, randomized, placebo-controlled global trial, called MO-Ped, in the first quarter of 2018.
+Clementia initiated a Phase 2 multicenter, randomized, placebo-controlled global trial, the MO-Ped Trial, in 2018.
 The objective this study is to evaluate the efficacy and safety of palovarotene in MO patients with confirmed EXT1 or EXT2 gene mutations.
 Learn more about the MO-Ped Trial.

 Palovarotene has received Orphan Drug designation for MO from the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA).

 MO is caused by mutations in either exostosin (EXT) 1 or 2 which are needed for adding heparin sulfate to cell surface proteins.
 The resultant deficiency in heparin sulfate caused increased BMP bioactivity with increased Smad1/5/8 signaling to cause the local growth of cartilage and OC development.
 In 2017, a team led by Dr. Maurizio Pacifici reported for the first time that BMP inhibitors can inhibit osteochondroma formation in a MO animal model, further supporting the rational for using palovarotene to treat MO.
 Palovarotene has been shown to inhibit BMP signaling and OC formation in a MO mouse model.
 The effect of palovarotene on OC formation in humans is currently being tested in clinical trials.
 It is hoped that this approach can reduce OC formation, deformity and functional disability by inhibiting OC growth.